10 Snake Species Of The Congo Rainforest

 A venomous viper which primarily clings to tree branches, and moves only by night, with the savagely vertical pupils to prove it.
 Atheris squamigera stretches from Cameroon in the west, through the Congo rainforest, to southwest Kenya in the far east.
 This is a highly likely snake to stare at you menacingly from a jungled rivershore, while your boat sails uneasily down the Congo river.

 Atheris squamigera is a fairly short, though thick snake.
-In a 2000 study, the maximum male length recorded was 67.0cm, and the maximum female length 70.5cm.
+In a 2000 study, the maximum male length recorded was 67.0cm, and the maximum female length 70.5cm, while their all-time record of 79.9cm.
 Most of their diet consisted of mammals, particularly shrews in juveniles, and rodents in adults.
 African bush vipers regularly remain on the same branch for 48 hours, and they mainly appear in lowland rainforests at altitudes of 100-400m.
 Atheris squamigera loves forests with the densest, most tangled vegetation, amid rainfall totals of up to 10,000mm annually.

 This snake has immense colour variety, from standard green to orange to turquoise.
 It’s possible that these morphs correlate to certain areas of rainforest, or that they’re totally random.